 What Is Unstructured and Unplanned Testing?

 There is a huge difference between informal testing and unstructured or unplanned testing.
-Informal testing is testing that is not completely anchored by the low-level planning of the steps you want to run, but it is very far from being unstructured or Unplanned Testing.
+Informal testing is not completely anchored by the low-level planning of the steps you want to run, but it is very far from unstructured or Unplanned Testing.

 If you ask most testing professionals, they will explain that their testing approach involves a balanced blend of formal and informal testing, mixed to achieve optimal coverage of their application under tests.